heeki/vendor/README.md

 ```

 ## Execution
-With those environment files configured, you can then execute the commands found in the `makefile`:
+With those environment files configured, you can then execute the commands found in the `makefile`.

+To execute the APIs locally, execute the following commands.
+Note that to run `make vendor.test`, you will need to source an appropriately configured `etc/envvars_vendor.sh`.

 * `make vendor.live`: makes a live call to the SPDS API locally
 * `make vendor.mock`: makes a mock call to test functionality
 * `make vendor.test`: runs local unit tests

+To deploy the CloudFormation resources in your AWS account, execute the following commands.

 * `make secrets`: creates a stack for Secrets Manager
 * `make ddb`: creates a stack for DynamoDB
 * `make shared`: creates a stack for shared code in Lambda layers
+* `make cognito`: creates a stack for Cognito for auth
 * `make apigw`: creates a stack for a REST API on API Gateway

+## Making API calls
+With Cognito in place, the id token from Cognito must be included as the `Authorization` header in the API requests.
+The `var/cognito_user.sh` helper script will retrieve the auth tokens from Cognito and set an environment variable `P_AUTH_IDTOKEN` with the value of the id token.
+Then `make apigw.curl.post.2` can be used to make an authorized call to the API.